- CHAMPVA is an abbreviation for the Civilian Health and Medical Program of the Department of Veterans’ Affairs.

 Medicare always takes precedence in paying out for medical, mental health, and other health care services, with CHAMPVA invariably acting as secondary payer to Medicare.

 If you are 65 or over and eligible for Medicare, or at any age and for any other reasons, it is incumbent upon you to apply for both Medicare parts A and B in order to maintain your eligibility in CHAMPVA.
-Your Social Security Administration paperwork evidencing your enrolment in both Medicare Parts A and B will make part of your application to CHAMPVA.
+Your Social Security Administration paperwork evidencing your enrolment in both Medicare Parts A and B will make up a part of your application to CHAMPVA.

 If you are 65 years old or older, there are various conditions you have to meet to qualify for CHAMPVA benefits: